 Andrew Solomon, writer and lecturer on psychology, politics, and the arts, Fall 2014

-The Council is pleased to announce a new Belknap Visitor program to bring distinguished writers, artists, and scholars to campus for events that bridge “arts and ideas” in a global context.
+This Belknap Visitor program brings distinguished writers, artists, and scholars to campus for events that bridge “arts and ideas” in a global context.
 The program aims to provoke dialogue on a theme of broad interest in the realm of arts and letters and that will cut across disciplinary boundaries and world regions.

 Visitors whose work has global reach will engage a cross-disciplinary audience from approaches that are practice-based or creative (e.g., a reading, performance, or master class) as well as critical (e.g., a conversation, lecture, or visit to a graduate seminar).
 This program is intended to encourage new cross-departmental collaborations and to encourage interdisciplinary conversation and disciplinary innovation.

 For information on how to nominate a visitor for a Belknap Global Conversation, please email Dr. Kathleen Crown, Executive Director.